koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_43_img_1.md

+# The image 1 in slide 43 of lecture 13 contains:
 The image depicts a process flow diagram with several components and annotations.

 1. At the top left, there is a purple rectangle with a shadow, containing bullet points: